m-aliabbas/face_verification/readme.md

-# Face Recoginition and Verification
+# Facial Search Engine: Face Recognition and Verification

-This project is Face Recoginition module based on FaceNet, FastAPI, fasis, and SQLite.
-Image Embedding using FaceNet is obtain and stored as fasis vector database.
-And the other data is stored as SQLlite database object.
-Whenever a new data comes in a row is added to fasis and SQLite.
-We can access it using
+This project serves as a facial recognition system leveraging FaceNet, FastAPI, fasis, and SQLite.
+Face images are transformed into embeddings using FaceNet and stored in a fasis vector database.
+Additional data is stored in an SQLite database.
+Upon receiving new data, both databases are updated with relevant information.

+Use it

 `localhost:8000/enroll` using post request.